netceteragroup/girders/src/site/markdown/index.md

 If you are already a seasoned user of Girders, you can head straight to the [features documentation](./features/index.html) or the section about [advanced topics](./advanced/index.html).

-## Girders 3 and older

-If you are looking for the documentation of Girders 3 (or even older versions), you are wrong here.
-The documentation for legacy versions of Girders can be found here: http://builddoc.netcetera.com/dav/projects/nca-266-7/